Dowel Jig

 cults3d

-A friend asked if I could print JewishBacon's dowel jig, so I did.
-Printed it as suggested, but thought that it didn't need to happen like that, so I sketched something up in Fusion 360 which I think will work a little better.
-(I don't seem to be able to leave anything alone!)
-If you don't know what a dowel jig is, it's a drill guide that will help you drill into two pieces of wood so you can use a dowel to join them.
-It'll give a cleaner appearance than using screws.
-This works like the source, but uses less material where it isn't needed, and can be printed standing up.
-Original thing suggested printing on its side to ensure strength, but I can't imagine this needs that much strength.
-I also created a larger window with a point that can help line up the mark on the wood.
-The window in the original was pretty small.
-I've also only uploaded the 3/4" version - although I should point out that nominal 3/4" stock usually is not an actual 3/4".
-If other sizes are desired, I've included the Fusion 360 source file, you can just change the extrude distance of Extrude1 for different size stock, the hole will remain centered.
-Also, different drill bits can be used by changing the diameter of Hole1.
+A friend asked me to print JewishBacon's dowel jig, so I obliged.
+Printed it as instructed, but thought that approach was unnecessary, so I sketched an alternative in Fusion 360 which I believe will function better.
+(I have a hard time leaving things alone!)
+If you're not familiar with dowel jigs, they are drill guides used to accurately drill into two pieces of wood and join them using a dowel for a cleaner appearance than screws.
+This design works similarly to the original but uses less material where it's not needed, and can be printed upright.
+The source suggested printing on its side for added strength, but I doubt that level of strength is required.
+I also created a larger window with a point to help line up the mark on the wood.
+The original window was relatively small.
+I've only uploaded the 3/4" version - note that nominal 3/4" stock usually isn't actually 3/4".
+If other sizes are desired, I've included the Fusion 360 source file, allowing you to easily modify the extrude distance of Extrude1 for different size stock.
+You can also change the diameter of Hole1 for various drill bits.

 Download Model from cults3d